What They Do: Mechanical engineering technicians help mechanical engineers design, develop, test, and manufacture mechanical devices.

-Some mechanical engineering technicians test and inspect machines and equipment, or work with engineers to eliminate production problems.
-They may assist in testing products by, for example, setting up instrumentation for vehicle crash tests.
+Some mechanical engineering technicians test and inspect machines and equipment or work with engineers to eliminate production problems.
+For example, they may assist in testing products by setting up instrumentation for vehicle crash tests.

-Mechanical engineering technicians held about 48,400 jobs in 2014.
-The industries that employed the most mechanical engineering technicians were as follows:
+Mechanical engineering technicians hold about 43,500 jobs.
+The largest employers of mechanical engineering technicians are as follows:

 Some mechanical engineering technicians may be exposed to hazards from equipment, chemicals, or toxic materials, but injuries are rare as long as proper procedures are followed.

 Get the education you need: Find schools for Mechanical Engineering Technicians near you!

 Most employers prefer to hire candidates with associate's degrees or other postsecondary training in mechanical engineering technology.
 Prospective engineering technicians should take as many science and math courses as possible while in high school.

 Mechanical engineering technicians typically need an associate's degree or a certificate from a community college or vocational–technical school.
 Community colleges offer programs similar to those in technical institutes but include more theory-based and liberal arts coursework and programs.
 Community colleges typically award an associate's degree.
 Vocational–technical schools include postsecondary public institutions that emphasize training needed by local employers.
 Students who complete these programs typically receive a diploma or certificate.

 ABET accredits associate's degree programs in relevant fields of study, such as mechanical engineering technology.

 Completing an associate's degree in mechanical engineering technology is good preparation for studying for a bachelor's degree.

 High school students interested in becoming mechanical engineering technicians should take classes in math, science, and computer skills.
 Courses that help students develop skills working with their hands also are valuable because these technicians build what mechanical engineers design.